 Hear this movement of the symphony on YouTube by clicking here.

 This article was originally published in February 2018.
-WFMT has republished the feature in light of Enrique Mazzola’s appointment as the music director designate of Lyric Opera of Chicago.
+WFMT has republished this feature on classical music and wine in light of Enrique Mazzola‘s appointment as the music director designate of Lyric Opera of Chicago.